hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 In case you need more GPUs you have to multiply the 9 cores with the number of GPUs requested, so in case of for example 3 GPUs you will have to specify this::

-   $ sbatch -A lp_my_project -M genius -N 1 -n 27 --gpus-per-node 3 -p gpu_p100 myjobscript.slurm
+   $ sbatch -A lp_my_project -M genius -N 1 -n 27 --gpus-per-node=3 -p gpu_p100 myjobscript.slurm

 To specifically request V100 GPUs, you can submit for example like this::